KhioneusNevula/ElementsOfChaosMod/README.md

 Borun makes substances liquid.
 * Puhor, an Element that is found in light-emitting blocks like redstone lamps and glowstone, but also glow squids, and even spider eyes.
 Puhor allows substances to emit light.
 When ingested, makes ingester have the glowing effect.
-* Shakti, an Element that is found in mechanical objects, i.e. different kinds of pistons, and blaze powder.
+* Xokti, an Element that is found in mechanical objects, i.e. different kinds of pistons, and blaze powder.
-Shakti allows substances to push and move things when strengthened, and gives strength when ingested.
+Xokti allows substances to push and move things when strengthened, and gives strength when ingested.
 * Kathinatva, an Element found in metals; the more of this an object has, the higher durability it has.
 Only metals and stronger items have it, like diamond, obsidian, etc.
 Kathinatva makes substances solid and gives them durability when used as tools; makes them stronger against mining when used as building materials; gives resistance when ingested.
 * Hil, an Element found in rock and stone.
 Hil makes substances stronger against explosions when used as building materials, and as items.
 Also gives knockback resistance when ingested.